jvtoppa/magnetopropulsion-sim/README.md

     Pellet *-- PelletCharacteristics
 ```

-The loop() function advances the simulation using a timestep.
+The Arduino setup() function sets values for the experiment and each of the subclasses/structs.
+The Arduino loop() function advances the simulation using a timestep.

 At each iteration:
 1. the program waits until the next timestep is reached,